xLPMG/tsunami_lab/docs/source/files/categories/usage.rst

      - is there a boundary at the bottom?
      - boolean
      - true or false
-   * - bathymetryFilePath
-     - file path to a bathymetry csv File
-     - string
-     -
    * - endTime
      - how much time will be simulated
      - float